 }

-Bucket Sort’s efficiency strongly depends on how evenly elements are distributed across buckets:
+The performance of Bucket Sort depends on how evenly elements are distributed across buckets.

 | Problem | Technique | Solution |